junxit/us-congress-bills-115/metadata.md

 - 2017-06-28 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-06-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 338). (text: CR 6/27/2017 H5205)
 - 2017-06-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 338).(text: CR 6/27/2017 H5205)
+- 2017-06-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.